jennyobrien/guest-writer/faq/tips-about-writing.md

-# Tips About Writing to Auth0
+# Tips About Writing for Auth0

 ## Originality

 Guest Authors have to produce **original articles**.
-That is, authors have to write content with their own words and **no plagiarism will be accepted**.
-It is normal and totally ok to use and quote external references.
-Actually, this is desired, as it makes the article more reliable from an SEO perspective (articles will rank better when linking trustworthy sources of information).
+Authors must write content in their own words. **No plagiarism will be accepted**.
+It is completely okay to quote and use external references.
+Actually, this is desired, as it makes the article more reliable from an SEO perspective (articles will rank better when linked to trustworthy sources of information).

-However, authors have to study, learn, and understand the technologies involved to a point where they can explain these topics with their own words.
+However, authors have to study, learn, and understand the technologies they're writing about thoroughly enough to explain these topics with their own words.
 Authors also have to strive to produce explanations better than those found on the web.
 This is what it makes an article valuable.

 ## Grammatical Person